wkim1114/wkim1114/README.md

 ## About Me
 🏫 I am a current Junior studying at the University of North Carolina at Chapel Hill majoring in Computer Science.

 💻 I am interested in LLM model and Deep Learning algorithms in computer science.
 I also enjoy learning about game development.

+🎤 In my free time I enjoy karaoke, listening to music, and reading books.